 The menu consists of a variety of well-known Korean dishes that will be prepared with love right in front of guests with an expected hit of taste and flavour.
 The treats in question are Kimchi, deopbap, Corn Dogs, Yum Yum fried chicken, soup, and noodles, in addition to the famous Bibimbap dish.

-Main menu dishes include Yache with broccoli, onions, mushrooms, beansprout & pak choi, or the Beef Udon with wok-fried beef, udon noodles and mixed vegetables in spicy mayo.
-Other highlights are also Saeu, which is Korean style Sweet & Sour Prawns, Tteok-Bokki, a stir fried fish and rice cake with a sweet and spicy sauce and Jeyuk Bokkeum – a spicy Pork.
+The main menu dishes include Yache with broccoli, onions, mushrooms, beansprout & pak choi, or the Beef Udon with wok-fried beef, udon noodles and mixed vegetables in spicy mayo.
+Other highlights are also Saeu, which is Korean style Sweet & Sour Prawns, Tteok-Bokki, a stir-fried fish and rice cake with a sweet and spicy sauce and Jeyuk Bokkeum – a spicy Pork.

-The Glasgow restaurant also has some mean cocktails, and that’s what we expect to see on Hanover Street very soon.
-For exapmple, the BBB Mai Tai comes with Brugal rum, almond syrup, triple sec
+The Glasgow restaurant also has some mean cocktails, and the Hanover Street branch is no exception.
+Go for the BBB Mai Tai that comes with Brugal rum, almond syrup, triple sec

 and pineapple juice – what a combo!